annabelledamerum/wastewater-dnaseq/README.md

    - The column "group" contains the group name/label for comparison purposes in the diversity analysis.
 If you don't have/need this information, simply leave the column empty, but this column must be present regardless.
 Same rules for legal characters of sample names apply here too.
    - The column "run_accesssion" is optional.
 It is only required when there are duplicates in the "sample" column.
 This is to mark different run names for the sample.
 2. The parameter `--database` is used to change taxonomy profiler and database.
 It has a default value 'sourmash-zymo'.
 You can skip this if you don't want to change it.
 3. The parameter `--run_amr` is used to run antimicrobial resistance analysis.
 This parameter is by default false.
-If you wish to skip this analysis, remove `--run_amr` from the command line.
+If you wish to skip this analysis, remove `--run_amr` from the command line or set it to "false".
 4. The parameters `--awsregion`, `--awsqueue`, `-work-dir`, and `--outdir` are required when running on AWS Batch, the latter two must be directories on S3.
 5. The parameter `-r` will run a specific release of the pipeline.
 If not specified, it will run the the `main` branch instead.
 6. The parameter `-name` will define the title of the MultiQC report.